lastdev/Addons/Overachiever/readme.txt

 ==========

 The change log lists changes of particular note to users, not every change made.

+v0.81
+- Suggestions Tab: Added new Darkmoon Faire suggestions.
+- Fixed issue where all checkboxes start as checked in the Overachiever options panels even if the saved option was really false/disabled.
+- Fixed an error related to auto-tracking.
+(This resulted in error messages when traveling from zone to zone if the exploration auto-tracking option was enabled.)
+- "Auto-track timed achievements" option is now enabled by default.
+(No change if not using a fresh install of the addon.)

 v0.80
 - Initial updates for WoW patch 6.0.x.
 Fixes the most common errors.